bhj/cdgraphics/README.md

 ### `load(array)`

-Takes an array of bytes and parses the CD+G instructions.
-This method is synchronous and must be done before calling `play`.
-Here's an example using the fetch API:
+Takes an array of bytes and parses the CD+G instructions synchronously.
+This must be done before calling `play`.
+Here's an example using fetch:

 ```js
 fetch(cdgFileUrl)